a12b4c3/CodePainting/README.md

 ```
 draw{art(shapename=rectangle x=100 y=100 w=500 h=20 fillcolor=red linecolor=red).repeatvertically(spacing=43 repeat=6)}
 ```
-Notice that we do the same command, but in one single line!
+Notice that we can accomplish the same task, but in one single line!
 The red bar will now copy itself over and over, setting itself 43pixels apart and repeating 6 more times.

 4. Now we need to build the blue rectangle and put it on the top left corner.. this is easy.
 ```
 draw{art(shapename=rectangle x=100 y=100 w=250 h=150 fillcolor=blue linecolor=blue)}
 ```

 5. We need to fill in the stars now...
 Note that the american flag alternates 6 stars in the first row, 5 stars on the second, and repeats.
 We can do this easily - by CHAINING OPERATORS!
 We will use circles instead of stars.
+Without operators, we would have needed to copy each star over 20x, while keeping track of the x and y-offsets!
+Note how easy this task becomes with operators!
 ```
 draw{art(shapename=circle x=118 y=118 w=10 h=10 fillcolor=yellow linecolor=yellow).repeathorizontally(spacing=43 repeat=5).repeatvertically(spacing=56 repeat=2)}